Article originally published October 14th, 2013. Updated October 29th, 2018.

-Consumers’ credit scores can determine their ability to get auto loans, mortgages, personal loans and all kinds of financing.
+Consumers’ credit scores can determine their ability to get auto loans, mortgages, personal loans, and all kinds of other financing.
 But student loans are different.
 It can be challenging enough to get into a certain academic program — but do students have to make a certain credit grade to be able to pay for it, too?

 If you’re applying for federal loans, the answer is “No,” for the most part.

 A loan applicant’s credit score does not affect access to Stafford or Perkins loans.
 For a Federal PLUS loan — taken out by parents of dependent undergraduate students and graduate or professional students — an applicant’s credit score isn’t taken into account, but he or she cannot have an adverse credit history, like 90-day delinquency or bankruptcy, according to finaid.org.

 Federal Direct Loans are supposed to be low-interest loans, easily accessible by those who need them.
 They’re also nearly impossible to discharge through bankruptcy, though payments can be restructured.
 Basically, a borrower is bound to student loans for life, which is why they’re easy to get.

 On top of that, many college hopefuls aren’t going to have much of a credit history, if any, so factoring that into loan accessibility would severely limit students’ ability to afford higher education.

 “The lack of a credit score shouldn’t stop you from applying for student loans,” said Gerri Detweiler, Credit.com’s director of consumer education.
 “As long as you’re not in default on another federal student loan, your credit is not a factor in getting approved for federal student loans.”